 Is Sophos antivirus trustworthy?

-What are Norton antivirus’ disadvantages?
+What are the disadvantages of Norton antivirus?

 Do I need Windows Defender if I have Sophos?